AshrafMah/ALS-Communication-System/README.md

 # ALS-Communication-System
-ALS Communication System helps ALS patients to communicate with people and to take information from his/her body like his/her heart rate and connect this information with his/her doctor to follow his/her case.
+The ALS Communication System is a project aimed at assisting patients suffering from Amyotrophic Lateral Sclerosis (ALS) in communication and monitoring vital health parameters.
+ALS is a neurodegenerative disease that affects nerve cells in the brain and spinal cord, leading to loss of muscle control.
+As the disease progresses, patients may lose the ability to speak and move, making communication and health monitoring challenging.